 Greece is stuck in a vicious cycle of insolvency, low competitiveness and ever-deepening depression.
 Exacerbated by a draconian fiscal austerity, its public debt is heading towards 200 per cent of gross domestic product.
 To escape, Greece must now begin an orderly default, voluntarily exit the eurozone and return to the drachma.

 Of course, this process will be traumatic.
 The most significant problem would be capital losses for core eurozone financial institutions.
-Overnight, the foreign euro liabilities of Greece’s government, banks and companies would surge.
+Overnight, the foreign euro liabilities of Greece’s government, banks and firms would surge.
 Yet these problems can be overcome.
 Argentina did so in 2001, when it “pesified” its dollar debts.
 America actually did something similar too, in 1933 when it depreciated the dollar by 69 per cent and repealed the gold clause.
-A similar unilateral “drachmatisation” of euro debts would be necessary and unavoidable.
+A similar unilateral “drachmatization” of euro debts would be necessary and unavoidable.
 Read more